 - b.
 Use clamps or another practical way to secure and support the workpiece to a stable platform.
 Holding the work by your hand or against the body leaves it unstable and may lead to loss of control. - c.
 Let bit cool before touching, changing or adjusting it.
 Bits heat up dramatically while in use, and can burn you. - d.
-DO NOT OPERATE WITH THE BASE OR ANY OTHER GUARD DISABLED, DAMAGED, OR REMOVED.
-Any Moving guards must move freely and close instantly.
+Verify that the work surface has no hidden utility lines before cutting.